Formalizing Schwartz functions and tempered distributions: Applications

 \subsection{The Fourier transform on \texorpdfstring{$L^2$}{L2}}

 While we defined the Fourier transform for an arbitrary tempered distribution, it is often necessary to know mapping properties on smaller spaces, such as $L^p$ spaces.
 One of the most important results is that the Fourier transform is an isometry on $L^2$.
+Note that while this results holds for Abelian locally compact groups, where the Fourier transform is a map from the group to its Pontryagin dual.
+The formalization presented here does not generalize to this setting.

 To prove this result, we prove first \emph{Plancherel's theorem} stating that Fourier transform of $f \in \schwartz$ preserves the $L^2$-norm, $\norm{\FT f}_{L^2}^2 = \norm{f}_{L^2}^2$, which follows from